 Elabana Falls is one of the best and most popular waterfalls on the Gold Coast which can be reached via an easy to moderate, 4km return walking trail.

-Located in the Green Mountains section of Lamington National Park, Elabana Falls features ane awe-inspiring two-tiered waterfall surrounded by the lush Gondwana Rainforest.
-Safe to say that Elabana Falls is not to be missed when visiting the Gold Coast hinterland.
+Located in the Green Mountains section of Lamington National Park, Elabana Falls features an awe-inspiring two-tiered waterfall surrounded by the lush Gondwana Rainforest.

-In this guide, I have included useful information on how to get to Elabana Falls Lamington National Park, the best time to visit and what to expect on the hike down to Elabana Falls.
+In this guide, I have included useful information on how to get to Elabana Falls Lamington National Park, the best time to visit, and what to expect when you arrive.

-Elabana Falls is located in the UNESCO World Heritage-listed Gondwana Rainforests in Lamington National Park, South East Queensland.
+Elabana Falls is located in the UNESCO World Heritage-listed Gondwana Rainforest in Lamington National Park, Gold Coast.

-If you are based in Brisbane and wish to visit Elabana Falls from here, the journey time is approximately 2-hours.
+If you are based in Brisbane and wish to visit from here, the journey time is approximately 2-hours.

-There is no public transport to access Lamington National Park so you will need to have your own vehicle to make the drive up to Elabana Falls.
+There is no public transport to access Lamington National Park so you will need to have your own vehicle to visit.

 Search All → Car Rentals in Queensland